Bonding & Split Cage

 Clare (aged 3+) – handed into Rescue after her Mum fought with her & was then successfully bonded with Mandy

-Mandy (aged 3+) – handed into Rescue for causing arguments with her cage mates & then successfully bonded with Clare
+Mandy (aged 3+) – handed into Rescue for causing arguments with her cage mates (the previous owners said she shouldn’t be with other Gerbils).
+She was then successfully bonded with Clare.

 Where to find Gerbils?
 See our Adopt Don’t Shop – Where Can I Find Gerbils page.